Susilo Bambang Yudhoyono: Name

-Early life, family, and education
+Early life and education

 Early life and family

 Susilo Bambang Yudhoyono was born on 9 September 1949, in Tremas, a village in Arjosari, Pacitan Regency, East Java, to a lower-middle-class family.
-His father was a Javanese man named Raden Soekotjo, whose lineage can be traced to Hamengkubuwono II, while his mother was a Javanese woman named Siti Habibah.
+His father was a Javanese man named Raden Soekotjo (1925 – 4 August 2001), whose lineage can be traced to Hamengkubuwono II, while his mother was a Javanese woman named Siti Habibah (30 June 1932 – 30 August 2019).

 Education

 Yudhoyono had wanted to join the army since he was a child.
 In school, he developed a reputation as an academic achiever, excelling in writing poems, short stories, and play-acting.
 Yudhoyono was also talented in music and sport, reflected when he and his friends established a volleyball club called Klub Rajawali and a band called Gaya Teruna.

 When he was in fifth grade, Yudhoyono visited the Indonesian Armed Forces Academy (AKABRI).
 After seeing the soldiers training there and perhaps inspired by his own father's career, Yudhoyono became determined to join the Indonesian Armed Forces and become a soldier.
 Yudhoyono planned to enlist after graduating from high school in 1968; however, he missed the registration period.

-Young Yudhoyono then became a student under the Department of Mechanical Engineering at the Institut Teknologi Sepuluh Nopember (ITS) in Surabaya before entering the Vocational Education Development Center in Malang, East Java.
+Young Yudhoyono then became a student under the Department of Mechanical Engineering at the Sepuluh Nopember Institute of Technology (ITS) in Surabaya before entering the Vocational Education Development Center in Malang, East Java.
 There, he was able to prepare everything for the next phase of his education at the military academy AKABRI.
 Yudhoyono officially entered AKABRI in 1970 after passing the test in Bandung.

 Yudhoyono also studied in the United States, where he received his master's degree in Business Management from Webster University in 1991.
 He subsequently earned PhD in agricultural economics from the Bogor Agricultural University on 3 October 2004, two days before his presidential victory was announced.
-His dissertation was entitled "The Rural and Agricultural Development as an Effort to Alleviate Poverty and Unemployment: a political economic analysis of fiscal policy".
 He was also awarded two honorary doctorates in 2005 in the fields, respectively, of law from his alma mater, Webster University, and in political science from Thammasat University in Thailand.
 On 12 June 2014, he earned professor degree from Defense University of Indonesia in National Defense Science.